Dinesh-Sharma2004/tweeter-assistant/README.md

 gradio: For building the interactive web user interface.

-🚀 Setup and Installation
+#🚀 Setup and Installation
 Follow these steps to get your AI Twitter Agent up and running.

 1. Clone the Repository
-git clone https://github.com/Dinesh-Sharma2004/tweeter-assistant # Replace with your actual repository URL cd ai-twitter-agent # Or whatever your project folder is named
+git clone <your-repository-url> # Replace with your actual repository URL cd ai-twitter-agent # Or whatever your project folder is named

 2. Create a Virtual Environment (Recommended)